-Plane crashes in Virginia, fatalities unknown
+Small plane crashes in Virginia, killing 1

 The Daily Progress reports that just before 9 p.m. on Sunday multiple rescue crews from Charlottesville and Albemarle County responded to a crash and a large fire in Crozet, 12 miles (19 kilometers) west of Charlottesville.

+Police say the small, private aircraft was located in a field and that the remains of the body will be taken to the medical examiner’s office for autopsy and identification.

-According to officials, steep terrain and weather conditions are complicating rescue efforts.
+Steep terrain and weather conditions complicated rescue efforts.
 Severe weather and tornado warnings have moved throughout the region on Sunday.
 Thousands are reportedly without power.

-It was not immediately known the type of aircraft or if anyone was injured.

 Most Read Nation & World Stories